Introduction: Cob Loaf: Simple, Quarantine-Friendly White Bread

 Turn the oven on (for real this time), and preheat to 390 degrees Fahrenheit for at least ten minutes.
 While the oven is heating up, bring about four cups of water to a boil.
 Once the water is boiling, place a cake pan or other container that can survive being on the bottom rack of the oven, or to one side if you only have a single rack leaving enough room for the baking tin.
 Pour the water into the vessel in the oven.
 This will create a steamy environment for the bread, which creates a lovely crispy crust on the loaf.
 Wait about five minutes before putting the loaf in to bake while the steam builds.

 Slash the top of the proofed loaf with a baker's lame (la-may).
 If you don't have one, I'll show you how I made one since mine broke at the end.
-You can also use an extremely sharp knife blade, but be careful to not go deeper than 1/4" into the loaf.
+You can also use an extremely sharp knife blade, but be careful to not go deeper than 1/4" into the loaf, and do not use a serrated knife.

 Carefully open the oven being mindful that a blast of steam is about to come out, and place the baking tin in the oven.
 Bake for 30 minutes.